IgnacioPascale/pipeline-project/README.md

 In order to read the stored paths, .ini files that contain this information are needed in place for the pipeline to work.
 These should be:

-- `ftpConfigTicnova.ini` contains all related paths through the ftp server
+- `ftpConfig.ini` contains all related paths through the ftp server
-- `pathConfigTicnova.ini` which contains all related paths through the local server
+- `pathConfig.ini` which contains all related paths through the local server

 The .ini files were not committed for security reasons.
 These will be shared in a different way.